-Abstract- Keratitis-ichthyosis-deafness (KID) syndrome is an orphan genetic multisystem disease with autosomal recessive and dominant types of inheritance, which manifests in the neonatal period.
-The leading triad of symptoms is as follows: skin lesions, eye diseases, and ear pathology.
-Clinical Case Description.
-Girl V., 17 years old, with KID syndrome was hospitalized complaining of painful infiltrates of the parietal region.
-Multiple abscesses were lanced.
-Hyperkeratotic crusts were removed, unviable skin regions were excised, and abscesses' cavities were washed with on antiseptic solution during daily dressings.
+9 Keratitis-ichthyosis-deafness (KID) syndrome is an orphan genetic multisystem disease with lanced.
+Hyperkeratotic crusts were removed, unviable skin regions were excised, and abscesses? cavities were washed with on antiseptic solution during daily dressings.
 Purulent discharge from wounds maintained for seven days.
+Conclusion: There is no pathogenetic

-Conclusion: There is no pathogenetic treatment for KID syndrome yet.
-Prevention of secondary surgical infections remains crucial in the management of such patients.
+12 pathology.
+Clinical Case Description.
+Girl V., 17 years old, with KID syndrome was in the management of such patients.
 Local wound treatment and symptomatic and antibacterial therapy are effective in case of skin infection.
+Conclusion:There is no